astronomer/docs/learn/rerunning-dags.md

 For more info on the positional arguments for the `clear` command, see the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#clear).

-To clear a full DAG run, go to the Grid View in the Airflow UI, click on the DAG run and then click **Clear** as shown in the following image.
+To clear a full DAG run, go to the Grid View in the Airflow UI, click on the DAG run, and then click **Clear** as shown in the following image.

 ![Clear DAG Status](/img/guides/clear_dag_ui.png)

 :::caution

-You should not clear or change task statuses directly in the Airflow metastore as doing so can cause unexpected behavior in Airflow.
+Don't clear or change task statuses directly in the Airflow metastore.
+This can cause unexpected behavior in Airflow.

 :::